Public urination: United Kingdom

 In England and Wales, "disorderly behavior" related to public urination is punishable under the Public Order Act 1986.
 At the same time, the UK has seen a significant decline in public toilet facilities.

 United States

-Public urination is illegal in all U.S. states, with penalties varying by local jurisdiction.
+While public urination is not explicitly illegal in all U.S. states, it can often fall into various categories and penalties depending on local jurisdiction.

+Hong Kong SAR

+Public urination is a summary offence under section 8(1) of the Public Cleansing and Prevention of Nuisances Regulation (Cap 132BK):